Americans are quitting their jobs at the fastest rate in 17 years

 The jobs that saw the most increases were finance and insurance, and real estate and rental and leasing.

 Researchers found CEO and small business expectations are both up.
-It also found more "prime-age" workers, ages 25-54, are working, more than any time since 2011, an increase of 81.7%.
+It also found more "prime-age" workers, ages 25-54, are working, more than any time since 2011, an increase of 81.7 percent.

 On Tuesday, the CEO Economic Outlook Index rose 19.1 points to 93.3, the biggest increase since 2009.